-If you use your garage as a workshop, you know how cold it can get during winter months, making it a struggle to complete your DIY projects.
+If you use your garage as a workshop or a hobby space, you know how cold it can get during winter months, making it a struggle to complete your projects.

 There are various heating systems available out there, depending on what you need.
 For example, if you go to your garage only for weekend projects and don’t need to bring the temperature up significantly, you can consider smaller plug-in heaters.
 But if you want to use it for longer durations, you will need a powerful heater to maintain a comfortable garage temperature at all times.
 You may also want to, let’s say, only use heating at the lowest power to prevent freezing temperatures and protect pipes.

-Here is a detailed guide on how to heat your garage using different types of heating units to help you decide the best option for your garage:
+Here is a detailed guide on how to heat your garage using different types of heating units and turn it into a cozy, functional space.

 - Heating Method to Avoid